11 Destinations Ideas for Solo Female Travelers

 Best for: a party scene where making friends comes easy

 Barely 30 minutes after landing in New Orleans, my Uber driver was giving me the whole dang low-down on New Orleans hospitality.
 “If you see someone, don’t matter if you know them.
 Say hi!”
 For this reason—New Orleans’ welcome-all, don’t be shy, join the party kind of attitude—it was downright hard to have a bad time, even alone.
 Safety was a bit of a concern but, like most places, I dealt with this by staying fairly sober, splurging on rideshares at night, and really paying attention to my hotel location.
-I stayed at Columns Hotel though um, it was only after the fact that I learned it’s haunted (and I probably wouldn’t have the guts to stay here alone now that I know!).
+I stayed at Columns Hotel and loved the maximalist decor and Garden District location.
 The Chloe is another great, though splurgy option, as is The Pontchartrain Hotel.
+Just note that all three are purportedly haunted and if that’s too ghosty for a solo trip, I did have a good time at the (not haunted) Hotel Peter and Paul and the (also not haunted) Virgin Hotel.

 If you can, I’d highly recommend trying to get a reservation at Mosquito Supper Club.
 This social, communal-table dinner is both delicious and an excellent situation for solo travelers who are looking for a bit of conviviality.